 The close proximity of mainland Greece to Bulgaria meant that there was often natural migration between the two countries.
 Border changes in the region meant that on occasions overnight Greeks became Bulgarians and were asked to change from the Greek Orthodox religion to Muslim.
 Once the Communist regime was established there was a lack of tolerance to religions, and those who were not comfortable with the regime naturally wanted to cross the border.
 Those wishing to leave the Country were seen as traitors and if caught fleeing were interned.
 Those that did make it out were labelled traitors and could never safely return to the Country.

-Bulgarian National Archives can be found at http://www.archives.government.bg/
+Bulgarian National Archives can be found at http://www.archives.government.bg/ (the site has been, and still in under construction).

 The state archives of the People’s Republic of Bulgaria was formed on 10th October 1951 and carry out a nationwide policy of collection, storage, organisation and use of archive material.
 There is very little emphasis on assisting researchers.